ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ![test](/images/fractals-vs-lists/4.png)

+Of course, it's not a rant against refactoring or tests!
+They are truly needed, especially in complex and aged codebases.
+I rant against the way we've used to deal with tasks.

 Fractal traps usually come from different sources: code coupling, leaky abstractions, and so on.
 They are almost unavoidable.
 I think it wouldn't be wrong to claim that the most of developers have to clash with them at least sometimes.

-But how do we usually deal with such kind of _fractal explosion_?
+But how do we usually deal with such kind of problem?

-## See no evil!
+## See no evil 🙈

-A very common approach to deal with this problem is simple ignorance.
+A very common approach to deal with this problem is a simple ignorance.
 Each task is growing in size?
-Ok, deal with it.
+Ok, let's deal with it.
 Just keep it going until the final goal is achieved.

 Alas, by keeping all substeps in the same task we make them quite opaque.